-The table below presents the breakdown at 31 December 2020 and 2021 of insurance receivables by external credit rating according to Standards & Poor's.
-The table includes credit risk exposures to brokers, cover holders, and policyholders.
+The table below presents the breakdown at 31 December 2021 and 2022 of insurance receivables by rating according to external credit agencies.
+The table includes credit risk exposures to brokers, cover holders and policyholders.

-2021 2020 20
+2022 2022 2021

-Insurance and reinsurance receivables €'000 % €'000 %
+Insurance receivables €'000 % €'000 %

-AA 8,817 2.6% 12,788 3.9%
+A 152,178 44.5% 154,943 47.9%

-A 157,269 46.8% 172,825 53.0%
+Other 190,177 55.5% 168,240 52.1%

-Other 169,917 50.6% 140,702 43.1%
+Total 342,355 100.0% 323,183 100.0%

-Total 336,004 100.0% 326,316 100.0%
+Broker credit risk is managed through several controls and internal reporting, including broker approval, annual financial review, assessment of the internal rating of brokers and regular monitoring of premium settlement performance.

-Broker credit risk is managed through several controls including broker approval, annual financial review and internal rating of brokers and regular monitoring of premium settlement performance.
-For binders, specifically, credit risk is being managed by finance monitoring of open positions and payment behaviour.
-In case of irregularities, the Binding Authority Management team is informed who contacts the specific binder to discuss the situation.
-Furthermore, there are annual monitoring controls in place which measure the binder's liquidity position and current account balances.
+Cover holder credit risk is also managed through several controls and internal reporting, including cover holder approval, assessment of the internal rating of cover holders and regular monitoring of open positions and payment behaviour.
+Furthermore, there are annual financial monitoring controls in place which measure the cover holder's solvency ratio and current account balances.